ncmhe/ncmhe.github.io/index.md

 The official template can be downloaded from [here](https://www.ijcai.org/authors_kit).

-Ths link to the submission CMT site is [here](https://cmt3.research.microsoft.com/NCMHE2020) and now accepting your papers!
+The link to the submission CMT site is [here](https://cmt3.research.microsoft.com/NCMHE2020) and now accepting your papers!

 ## IMPORTANT DATES